kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 ## Non-idiomatic options

+You may be familiar with other approaches to error handling and control flow that are used in other languages, and it can be tempting to try to apply your favorite technique to Go.
 Let us briefly consider a few tempting options that are likely to raise eyebrows in the Go community, in all but the rarest of circumstances.

 ### Defer, Panic, Recover

 The first is called [Defer, Panic, and Recover][golang-blog-defer-panic-recover], where `panic` and `recover` are used to simulate the effects of `throw` and `catch` in other languages like Java and C#.
 There are a few points worth noting here:

-* Although the authors do [cite a case where it's used in Go standard libraries][json-decode], note that these details are never exposed to the client.
-Outside of this function, `panic` is reserved for truly catastrophic, non-recoverable errors (much like the [`Error` class in Java][java-error]).
+* The Go authors do [cite a case where it's used in Go standard libraries][json-decode], but they have also been careful to keep panics from escaping to the outside world.
+In most cases, `panic` is reserved for truly catastrophic errors (much like the [`Error` class in Java][java-error] is used for non-recoverable errors).
-* The theoretical argument that exceptions break Referential Transparency.
-Martin Odersky describes this well in his book [Functional Programming in Scala][fp-in-scala-book].
+* The theoretical argument that exceptions break Referential Transparency: Martin Odersky describes this well in his book [Functional Programming in Scala][fp-in-scala-book].
 To sum it up: code that can throw an exception can evaluate to different values depending on whether or not it is surrounded in a `try/catch` block, so the programmer has to be aware of more, global context.
 There's a nice [example of this on GitHub][fp-in-scala-example] and a [concise explanation in this answer][stackoverflow-referential-transparency].
-* The practical argument that it can be [difficult to distinguish correct and incorrect exception-based code][chen-harder-to-recognize].
+* The practical argument: It's [difficult to distinguish correct and incorrect exception-based code][chen-harder-to-recognize].

+The Go authors tend to make distinctions between expected branches in control flow (valid and invalid input, for example) and large-scale events that threaten the process as a whole.
+If you are to remain in the good graces of the Go community, you should make an effort to reserve `panic` for the latter.

 [chen-harder-to-recognize]: https://blogs.msdn.microsoft.com/oldnewthing/20050114-00/?p=36693/